dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/03_Driver_Implementation.md

 * Using a big switch statement, with inline if/elses to handle shifting.

 A lookup table would work the same as it did above.
-If you want the scancode with the value 6 to to translate to the printable character 'f', you would put 'f' at the 6th position in the lowercase array, and 'F' in the 6th position of the shifted array.
+If we want the scancode with the value 6 to to translate to the printable character 'f', we would put 'f' at the 6th position in the lowercase array, and 'F' in the 6th position of the shifted array.

 ```c
 char lower_chars[] = {